 Figure 23A: Need-Based and Non-Need-Based State Grants per Full-Time Equivalent (FTE) Undergraduate Student in 2017 Dollars, 1977-78 to 2017-18

-NOTES: Percentages displayed represent percentages of total undergraduate state grant aid for which students’ financial circumstances were considered.
+NOTES: Percentages displayed represent shares of total undergraduate state grant aid that was based on students’ financial circumstances.

 NOTES: State grant expenditures include funding for both undergraduate and graduate students.

-- In 2016-17, four states provided 42% of all state grant aid dollars, with California accounting for 18% of the total.
+- In 2017-18, four states accounted for 41% of all state grant aid dollars, with California accounting for 18% of the total.

 - Some state-funded grant aid is in the form of “tuition set-aside” programs through which a portion of tuition revenues at public institutions—or of increases in tuition—is dedicated to grant aid.
 Some of these funds are included in reported state grant aid, but others are not.
 Tuition remission dollars, not always reported as state grant aid, are sizable in several states.